Naveen-Baburaj/Diabetes-Prediction-Using-Artificial-Neural-Networks/README.md

 3. **Make Predictions**: Use the trained model to make predictions on new data.

-## Evaluation Metrics

-The model is evaluated using the following metrics:
-- **Accuracy**: Measures the overall correctness of predictions.
-- **Precision**: Assesses how many positive predictions are true positives.
-- **Recall**: Evaluates how well the model identifies actual diabetes cases.
-- **F1-Score**: Balances precision and recall, providing an overall measure of model performance.

 ## Results

 The neural network model achieved promising results, with high accuracy and balanced precision and recall, making it suitable for early-stage diabetes prediction.
 The model demonstrates the potential of deep learning in medical data analysis and early health risk detection.

-## Future Improvements

-- **Feature Engineering**: Explore additional health metrics or derived features for improved accuracy.
-- **Hyperparameter Tuning**: Optimize model parameters (e.g., learning rate, batch size) to enhance model performance.
-- **Explainability**: Implement model interpretability tools (e.g., SHAP, LIME) to explain the impact of features on predictions, which can provide valuable insights to healthcare providers.

 ## Technologies Used